LisaHackett97/HiddenIrishTravels/TESTING.md

   - View 'logged in' menu bar
   - View or access any admin options

+As an non registered/logged out user, I manually viewed and tries to type urls to access the above.
+I did not get any issues and could not access menu/pages I wasn't authorised to.

 - Error pages should be in place.
 404. This and 500 page is in place, giving user a link back to the home page.

+Pages in place, 404 pages are working

 - Regular logged in user should not be able to do the following
   - View 'logged out' menu bar